acidlabs/chef-lamp/README.md

   docroot "/var/www/example_vhost.com"
 end
 ```
+For each Apache2 Virtual Hosts, we have to create a recipe, in this case, in the example_vhost cookbook.

 Finally, we must add each Virtual Host recipe to run_list in our node configuration.
 In this case, our run list is: